 Finally, as a member, you can update your own member record at any time.
 For example, if you move, you can change your mailing address.
 The NCSS website is under constant development and improvement, and we welcome your input!

 NCSS Members are part of a professional association that asserts the voice of social studies teachers in our national life.
 For example, as curriculum standards are shaped nationally, NCSS is an active participant on the national standards panels.
-NCSS publishes National Curriculum Standards for Social Studies: A Framework for Teaching, Learning, and Assessment.
+NCSS publishes National Curriculum Standards for Social Studies: A Framework for Teaching, Learning, and Assessment and the C3 Framework for Social Studies State Standards.
 NCSS publishes Position Statements that address (for educators, the media, and the public) important and controversial topics in the teaching of social studies.
 The NCSS Annual Conference showcases excellence in social studies teaching, kindergarten through college.
 Take a look at the NCSS Curriculum Standards and Position Statements on our website at: socialstudies.org/standards and socialstudies.org/positions.

 Serve Your Profession